 Jökulsárlón, the Glacier Lagoon

-Heading off day nr.
-2 is Jökulsárlón glacier lagoon, a 200m deep glacial lagoon fed by Breiðamerkurjökull, an outlet glacier of Europe’s largest glacier.
+Heading off on the second day, you’ll head to Jökulsárlón glacier lagoon, a 200m deep glacial lagoon fed by Breiðamerkurjökull, an outlet glacier of Europe’s largest glacier.
 Enormous icebergs come from Breiðamerkurjökull all year round so the lagoon is usually filled with ice that floats south.
 Tröll Expeditions will give you the opportunity to book a boat ride between the icebergs during summer time and get a closer look of the millenary ice.
 If boating is not your thing, then we walk alongside the glacier lagoon enjoying the magnificent views and dead silence of Icelandic nature.

 On the other side of the road, the icebergs from Jökulsárlón glacier lagoon float into the Atlantic Ocean where they are quickly thrown back to shore by the tide and winds.
 This black sand beach is full of smaller ice rocks in all shapes and sizes, sparkling like diamonds in the daylight.
 The ice itself comes in all shades of white and blue forming beautiful contrasts, guaranteed to make your Instagram account pop!